 Yes, all of these are edible.

-As long as you set up your garden in a brightly lit location, the seeds should sprout within 7-10 days.
+As long as you set up your garden in a brightly lit location, the seeds should sprout within seven to 10 days.
 Thin them as needed, to help the strongest seedlings to thrive, and keep an eye on the water level in your bottles over the coming months.

 If you’re in the mood for a little journaling, a gardening journal is a great place to document your plants’ progress!

-In about 6-8 weeks, your first batch of blooms should be ready to harvest.
+In about six to eight weeks, your first batch of blooms should be ready to harvest.
 What new dishes will you create that feature these beautiful blooms?
 Don’t forget to share your photos with us!